SwissClinicalTrialOrganisation/secuTrialR/paper/paper.md

 necessary for data management, enables swift quantitative analyses through preimplemented functionalities and, most importantly, standardizes the interaction with data exports from secuTrial, thus allowing robust and reproducible science.

-While some CDMSs provide APIs (e.g. REDCap [@Harris2009; @Harris2019]) or ODBC connections (e.g.
+While some CDMS provide APIs (e.g. REDCap [@Harris2009; @Harris2019]) or Open Database Connectivity (ODBC) connections (e.g.
-[2mt's WebSpirit](http://www.2mt-software.de)) to download data easily, using SecuTrial's SOAP API involves querying individual datapoints.
+[2mt's WebSpirit](http://www.2mt-software.de)) to download data easily, using secuTrial's SOAP API involves querying individual datapoints.
 This results in an extraordinarily high number of queries even to download a relatively small database, and high demand on servers.
-As such, approaches such as those for REDCap (e.g. the [REDCapR](https://CRAN.R-project.org/package=REDCapR) package which can interface to REDCaps REST API and download all data in a single query, but does no data preparation) are not suitable for SecuTrial.
+As such, approaches such as those for REDCap (e.g. the [REDCapR](https://CRAN.R-project.org/package=REDCapR) package which can interface to REDCap's REST API and download all data in a single query, but does no data preparation) are not suitable for secuTrial.
 Another approach is to parse data exported manually from websites (e.g. the [ox](https://github.com/acobos/ox) package for importing [OpenClinica](https://www.openclinica.com) exports into R).
 This latter approach is used in `secuTrialR`.

 # Design